 Headings should follow a basic outline, using the “Heading 1” style for the main heading, and “Heading 2” for sub-headings.
 If there are additional levels of headings, using “Heading 3”, “Heading 4”, etc. See below:

 Lists should be created using built-in tools for ordered (numbered) and unordered (bulleted) lists.
 Without using these tools, a list is not really a list, which makes the content more difficult for screen reader users to fully understand.
 See below:

 There may be some scenarios where you choose not to use the text editor in Canvas.
 If you do choose to use your own documents in Canvas, it’s crucial to ensure they’re accessible BEFORE they are uploaded.

-See the following tutorials for the most common tools used in document creation, provided courtesy of the California Community Colleges (CCC) Accessibility Center.
+Please see the following tutorials for the most common tools used in document creation, provided courtesy of the California Community Colleges (CCC) Accessibility Center.

 - Accessibility And Documents